reyvababtista/beiwe-backend-fork/README.md

 ### Expectations for System Administrators

-This is an actively maintained but under-development platform with live applications that may evolve over the course of a study or backend instance.
+This is an actively maintained but under-development platform with live applications that may evolve over the course of a study or Beiwe Backend instance.
 No features are expected to be removed, unless they never worked to begin with.
 The Backend is a rolling release, the apps have semantic version numbers.

-*The Beiwe Platform is low-code, but not no-code.* The platform contains a launch script, and we push out periodic updates to the launch script when there are platform-level infrastructure updates or major changes.
-The launch script manages initial deployment of Elastic Beanstalk environments, major EB platform-level updates, and basic data processing server management.
+<b>The Beiwe Platform is low-code, but not no-code.</b> The platform contains a launch script, and we push out periodic updates to the launch script when there are platform-level infrastructure updates or major changes.
+The launch script manages initial deployment of Elastic Beanstalk environments, major EB platform-level updates, and basic data processing and push notification server management.

 If you are running in a context where you have to add additional at-deployment-time software, for instance you are part of an institution that requires intrusion and malware detection software, we have a hook for you to accomplish this, but you will have to provide your own script, and we cannot provide direct support for that.